Skip to content Skip to footer

 This is unsurprising as indexuniverse.com is known for peddling scams and providing a level of credibility through fake reviews.

-As regards the other two websites, one of which was reached through Trustpilot, there are many incriminating clues right at the outset.
+Regarding the other two websites, one of which was reached via Trustpilot, you will find plenty of incriminating clues right at the outset.

-First, note the vast difference between the two logos.
-Without going into the discussion about their quality, it should immediately raise suspicion if a company uses multiple logos and websites.
+The first thing to note is the difference between the two logo designs.
+Without going into a discussion about their quality, it should immediately raise suspicion if a company has multiple logos, websites, and/or marketing materials to represent their company.

 It’s not trustworthy on either of the two accounts.
 It could be the case that it was careless with securing its domain name and should thereby not be trusted with sensitive information.